minkphp/docs/guides/session.rst

 .. note::

     Although Mink does its best on removing browser differences between different browser emulators, it can't do much in some cases.
-For example, GoutteDriver can't evaluate JavaScript and Selenium2Driver can't get the response status code.
-In such cases, the driver will always throw a meaningful ``Behat\Mink\Exception\UnsupportedDriverActionException``.
+See the :ref:`driver-feature-support` to see which features are supported by each driver.

 Cookies and Headers management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~